Discover/Stlouisfed API

 live

-Access FRED economic time-series, categories, releases, and release calendars via 9 endpoints.
-Retrieve GDP, CPI, unemployment, and hundreds of other series.
+Access FRED economic series, observations, categories, releases, and release calendars.
+Retrieve GDP, CPI, unemployment, Treasury rates, and more via 9 endpoints.

 Endpoints